 | Notifications | — | ✓ |

-Choose MakerKit if you prioritize Auth and Admin Panel.
-Choose Native Express if Auth and Database are more important to your project.
+Choose MakerKit if you prioritize Admin Panel and Auth.
+Choose Native Express if AI and Analytics are more important to your project.

 MakerKit costs $299 and includes 7 features.
 Native Express costs $179 and includes 6 features.
-MakerKit uniquely offers Admin Panel, Plugins, Dark Mode.
-Native Express uniquely offers Database, Notifications, Analytics.
+MakerKit uniquely offers Admin Panel, Blog, Dark Mode.
+Native Express uniquely offers AI, Analytics, Database.

 Native Express is cheaper at $179, which is $120 less than MakerKit ($299).

-Yes, both share Supabase, TypeScript in common.
-MakerKit uses NextJS, React, Remix exclusively, while Native Express uses React Native, Expo exclusively.
+Yes, both share TypeScript, Supabase in common.
+MakerKit uses NextJS, React, Remix exclusively, while Native Express uses Expo, React Native exclusively.

 MakerKit has more features (7 vs 6).
 See the feature matrix above for the full breakdown.

-Choose MakerKit if you need Auth and Admin Panel and prefer its tech stack.
-Choose Native Express if Auth and Database are higher priorities.
+Choose MakerKit if you need Admin Panel and Auth and prefer its tech stack.
+Choose Native Express if AI and Analytics are higher priorities.
 If price is the deciding factor, Native Express is $$120 cheaper.